Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Deep Learning on BSS machines

 To formalize this concept, note that for a multi-valued function $f:\mathcal{X} \rightrightarrows \mathcal{Y}$ there exists for each input $x \in \text{dom}(f)$ at least one output $y_x^\ast \in f(x) \subset \mathcal{P}(\mathcal{Y})$.
 A single-valued restriction of $f$ can then be defined as the function

-We denote by $\mathcal{M}_f$ the set of all these (single-valued) functions associated with the multi-valued function $f$.
-Hence, the set $\mathcal{M}_f$ encompasses all (single-valued) functions $\tilde{f}$ that are formed by restricting the multi-valued map $f$ to a single value for each input.
-If there exists at least one function $\hat{f} \in \mathcal{M}_f$ such that $\hat{f}$ is computable, then we can algorithmically solve the problem proposed by $f$.
+We denote by $\mathcal{M}_f$ the set of all the single-valued functions associated with the multi-valued function $f$.
+Hence, the set $\mathcal{M}_f$ encompasses all single-valued functions $f^s$ that are formed by restricting the output of a multi-valued map $f$ to a single value for each input.
+If there exists at least one function in $\mathcal{M}_f$ that is computable, then we can algorithmically solve the problem proposed by $f$.

-\begin{Definition} A problem with an input-output relation described by a multi-valued function $f:\mathcal{X} \rightrightarrows \mathcal{Y}$ is \textit{algorithmically solvable on a BSS machine or Turing machine} if there exists a function $\tilde{f} \in \mathcal{M}_f$ that is computable on a BSS or Turing machine, respectively. \end{Definition} In particular, it is not relevant which of the (possibly infinitely many) functions in $\mathcal{M}_f$ is computable, since any of those is an appropriate solution.
+\begin{Definition} A problem with an input-output relation described by a multi-valued function $f:\mathcal{X} \rightrightarrows \mathcal{Y}$ is \textit{algorithmically solvable on a BSS machine or Turing machine} if there exists a function $f^s \in \mathcal{M}_f$ that is computable on a BSS or Turing machine, respectively. \end{Definition} In particular, it is not relevant which of the (possibly infinitely many) functions in $\mathcal{M}_f$ is computable, since any of those is an appropriate solution.
 Even more, it may be the case that most functions in $\mathcal{M}_f$ are non-computable; but as long as we succeed to show computability for just one of them, we consider the task algorithmically solvable.
-For our needs, the relevant sets of functions are $\mathcal{M}_{\Xi_{m,N,\varepsilon}}$ and $\mathcal{M}_{\Xi_{m,N}}$ corresponding to the multi-valued functions $\Xi_{m,N,\varepsilon}$ and $\Xi_{m,N}$ introduced above, respectively. \Cref{img:AlgSketch} now illustrates a comparison and summary of the described settings.
+For our needs, the relevant sets of functions are $\mathcal{M}_{\Xi_{P,m,N,\mu}}$ and $\mathcal{M}_{\Xi_{P,m,N}}$ corresponding to the multi-valued functions $\Xi_{P,m,N,\mu}$ and $\Xi_{P,m,N}$ introduced above, respectively. \Cref{img:AlgSketch} now illustrates a comparison and summary of the described settings.